0x213F/quicklock.js/README.md

 /lock : quicklock.js calls this endpoint to lock the webpage.
 /unlock?pin=<[0-9]> : quicklock.js calls this endpoint to unlock the webpage.
 ```

+## Note

+Both the front-end and back-end have a "servertimeout" property.
+These must be the same!

 ## Author